Dual Sided Chain Catcher:

 – Intended for use with 2x setups that include a Front Derailleur.
 (Not recommended for 1X).

-– Coming soon- an adapter for the flat mount braze-on where the outside of the braze-on is not curved.
+– Available now- an adapter for the clamp on style flat mount braze-on where the outside of the braze-on is not curved.

 Imagine riding along, and when you come to that change in pitch you shift the chainrings (up or down) and the chain drops.
 Sucks, Right?!?
 You have two options: awkwardly slow pedal and shift the front derailleur to try and push it back onto the rings, or, stop, get off your bike, and get your fingers dirty.
 Neither option sounds very appealing, especially in a group or race situation.
 We’ve been there too.
 Maybe it was a weird bump at the time of the shift, or maybe the derailleur adjustment wasn’t just right . . . whatever the reason, it’s not a happy moment — and that’s why we created the Sentinel.